Yamahamba/Yamahamba/README.md

 ## Hey, let me find some
-My name is Makhambet, and I’m moving into **Product Management / Analytics** from a strong background in retail and QA.
+My name is Makhambet, and I’m moving into **Product Management / Analytics** from a strong background in retail operations and product analytics.
 Here, I want to share a portfolio of projects and experiments that I’ve built while learning, working and doing pet projects.

 ## A Few Quick Facts